COVID-19 information for students, employees and the college community

 Our passing is inevitable.
 Before then, there may be health decisions to make, information required by our loved ones, many unknowns.
 Let's be kind to those we leave behind... make it easier to handle all that's required of them before and after our death.
 This course will help you clarify your wishes, gather information and documentation on the practical side, and guide and encourage you on the personal side.

 You will learn the role of the executor in BC estate administration law from a practising estate administration lawyer.
 We will discuss factors to consider before you accept or assign the appointment as an executor.
 We will also address practical steps to be taken upon a will-maker's death, and the executor's rights and responsibilities in fulfilling their wishes.
 Optional printed materials to help with document organization will be available.

 When you use emails and web browsing, does it seem akin to magic?
 What happens when your computers, tablets and phones connect and use the internet?
 This short course is for those who are curious about how things work behind the curtain and will be presented in high-level, layperson's terms.

-The disused E&N rail corridor: a unique opportunity!
+The disused E&N Corridor: a unique opportunity!
 Why convert this right of way?
-Why not a train?
-How can we achieve a continuous trail connecting Vancouver Island communities from Victoria to Courtenay?
+Why not a trail?
+How can we achieve a continuous trail connecting Vancouver Island coastal communities from Victoria to Courtenay?
 Join us for a discussion of this exciting proposal.